-Other than school lunch, medication, or eyeglasses, the office will not deliver items a child has forgotten.
+Other than school lunch (to include water bottles), medication, or eyeglasses, the office will not deliver items a child has forgotten.
 To help students to develop a sense of responsibility, in most cases, they need to experience the natural consequences.